Intelligent Automation (IA): A New Era of Innovation

 For instance, one study suggests that every five years, the medical information is doubling.

 Similar to power tools, intelligent automation enables knowledge workers to process, understand, and effectively use volumes of information.

 · Increased Focus on Efficiency, Growth, and Differentiation

 In many developed and undeveloped countries, growth has slowed.
 In such places, companies face fierce competition.

 Hence, many of them opt to apply intelligent automation to cut down on costs by improving efficiency.

-Intelligent automation also differentiates products and services with new features and experiences and helps them grow in new markets.
+IA also differentiates products and services with new features and experiences and helps them grow in new markets.